 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Deliciously crispy and golden outside, soft and creamy inside with a core of molten mozzarella, these Italian rice balls or “arancini di riso” are sure to please a crowd!
+Deliciously crispy and golden outside, soft and creamy inside, and with a core of molten mozzarella, these Italian rice balls, or “arancini di riso,” will surely please a crowd!

-Today I’m sharing one of the most popular Italian recipes: arancini.
-This sensational Italian street food made with sticky risotto balls filled with gooey mozzarella and fried until crisp is SO hard to resist!
+Saturday is the perfect day to reshare one of the most delicious and popular Italian appetizers: arancini.
+These fantastic Italian street food treats are made with sticky risotto balls filled with gooey mozzarella and fried until they’re perfectly crisp.
+They’re SO hard to resist!

-Traditionally, these scrumptious rice balls are staples of Sicilian cuisine and the most common fillings include beef ragù and peas or mozzarella and prosciutto (ham), as well as many vegetarian options.
+Traditionally, these scrumptious rice balls are staples of Sicilian cuisine.
+The most common fillings include beef ragù with peas or mozzarella and prosciutto (ham) and many vegetarian options.

-My mum, who was from Sicily, used to make them with saffron-infused rice, mozzarella and provola cheese, and these little rice balls with mozzarella are inspired by her incredible recipe.
+My mum, who was from Sicily, used to make them with saffron-infused rice, mozzarella, and provolone cheese.
+Her incredible recipe inspired these delicious little rice balls with mozzarella.

-Added bonus?
-You can use up leftover risotto, you can customize the filling with your favorite ingredients, you can make them 100% vegan or vegetarian if you wish, and they are freezable too!
+Bonus?
+You can use leftover risotto, customize the filling with your favorite ingredients, make them 100% vegetarian, and are also freezable!

 List of the ingredients